WE GET RESULTS

 What Will A Private DUI Defense Attorney Cost?

-Making the decision to hire private counsel is critical.
-Public Defenders are competent lawyers but they are overworked and have extremely large caseloads.
-Simply put, their caseloads limit the amount of time they can dedicate to each case.
-However, hiring a private attorney to work on your behalf is a financial commitment.
-In Kitsap County and Pierce County, the average cost for first time DUI defense will be between approximately $3,500 and $5,000 and possibly a bit more if you are charged with a second DUI or additional criminal charges.
+Hiring a private attorney to work on your behalf is a financial commitment.
+In Kitsap County and Thurston County, the average cost for first time DUI defense will be approximately $4,000 and possibly a bit more if you are charged with a second DUI or additional criminal charges.
 This fee includes all work efforts on your behalf.
-There are no additional hourly fees.
+There should not be any additional hourly fees with the exception of a trial fee.
+Over 90% of DUI cases do not go to trial but the trial fee should still be listed in a fee agreement.

 If someone quotes a fee that is significantly lower than the average fee, it is important to determine if the lawyer is an “expert” in DUI defense.
 A very low fee can be a red flag.
 Likewise, if an attorney quotes you $6,000 for a first time DUI defense, that should give you pause.
 Consider what you are paying for with that fee.
 There are some large firms with very large overhead that need to charge higher than normal fees.
-This does not equate to a better outcome.
-Nearly all “highly qualified” DUI defense lawyers will be former prosecutors, have high review ratings, have handled hundreds or thousands of DUI cases, spend the majority of their legal practice time in the county where you were charged, and can provide individualized attention rather than pawn you off on a less experienced associate.
-We fit the “highly qualified” category at Witt Law Group.
-We are trusted for our experience and known for our success.

 What Are The Punishments For DUI In Washington State?

 The punishments for a DUI conviction in Washington State are severe.
 Typically, crimes handled at the District Court / Municipal Court level (which DUI is one) do not have mandatory minimum sentencing.
 Driving Under The Influence is one of the few exceptions to this rule.
 For every DUI conviction, there is a “sentencing range” that has been established by the Washington State Legislature.
 The factors that determine a person’s sentencing range include the level of the blow (or refusal), and the individual’s past DUI history, if any.
-Below are the mandatory minimums, illustrated in a grid, commonly known as the DUI Sentencing Grid.
-Our philosophy is to help people avoid being sentenced under this grid.

 DUI Sentencing Grid